moussetc/mattermost-plugin-giphy/README.md

 If you are running Mattermost 5.15 or earlier, or do not have the Plugin Marketplace enabled, follow these steps:
 1. Go to the [Releases page](https://github.com/moussetc/mattermost-plugin-giphy/releases) and download the `.tar.gz` package.
 Supported platforms are: Linux x64, Windows x64, Darwin x64, FreeBSD x64.
 2. Use the Mattermost `System Console > Plugins Management > Management` page to upload the `.tar.gz` package
-3. Go to the `System Console > Plugins > GIF commands` configuration page that appeared, and choose if you want to use Gfycat (default), GIPHY or Tenor (both of which requires an API key, see below).
+3. Go to the `System Console > Plugins > GIF commands` and follow the same configuration steps as for the Marketplace install, displayed from Step 4. on the previous §.
-4. **If you've chosen Giphy or Tenor, configure the API key** as explained on the configuration page.
-5. You can also configure the following settings :
-    - display style
-    - rating (not available for Gfycat)
-    - language (not available for Gfycat)
-6. **Activate the plugin** in the `System Console > Plugins Management > Management` page

 ### Configuration Notes in HA